KQM-git/TCL/mechanics/gameplay-mechanics/attributes/energy.md

 Both energy particles and orbs have elemental variants for all available elements in the game and a clear variant.
 While elemental particles/orbs are gained through both skills and HP thresholds, clear particles/orbs can't be gained from elemental skills.

-If a unit receives an elemental particle/orb that is the same element as them, they will gain **three times** the amount of energy compared to if they received elemental energy of a different element.
+If a unit receives an elemental particle/orb of their element, they will gain **three times** more energy than that of a different element.

-Clear particles/orbs give **two times** the amount of energy compared to gaining elemental energy of a different element from themselves.
+Clear particles/orbs give **two times** more energy than that of a different element than the unit's element.

 ### Off-field vs On-field